lasse-steinnes/Sharp_Data_Access_SQL_Client/README.md

 > Part of the Noroff fullstack .NET accelerate module.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

 ## Download
 You can download the code with ```bash== git clone (this url) ```.